Shreeja-AirMetro/Github-Notes/Progress- PhD/Monograph.md

 		2. Multi-Modal Nav
 		3. Emergency message
 	3. Payload and non-critical communication
+	4. CNS Cluster - Comm in Nav and Surveillance
+	5. UTM - Edge and data mesh

-4. Link quality and resource aware networks
+5. Link quality and resource aware networks
-	1. Physical and RIS
+	2. Physical and RIS
-	2. Logical
+	3. Logical
 		1. Network coding
 		2. Resource aware - link Telemetry monitoring

-5. CNS Cluster
-	1. Comm in Nav and Surveillance
-6. UTM
-	1. Edge and data mesh
-7. Application and setup of Multi-link commercial applications
-	1. What combination of Multi-link for what scenario
+6. Application and setup of Multi-link commercial applications What combination of Multi-link for what scenario
-8. NTN air segment - Drones for Communication
+7. NTN air segment - Drones for Communication
-9. Regulation - 3GPP, ETSI, EASA and IEEE standards
+8. Regulation - 3GPP, ETSI, EASA and IEEE standards
-10. Discussion and Conclusion
+9. Discussion and Conclusion